Incomplete mesentero-axial volvulus of the stomach

 - Preliminary images demonstrate a hiatus hernia with the appearance of two gastric air bubbles, one above and one below the diaphragm

-- The upper and mid oesophagus are unremarkable
+- The upper and mid esophagus are unremarkable

-- Minor hold up of contrast and tertiary peristalsis in the distal oesophagus
+- Minor hold up of contrast and tertiary peristalsis in the distal esophagus

 - Mesentero-axial rotation of the stomach with the antrum and pylorus located superiorly within the chest through a large diagphragmatic hiatus, and the cardia and fundus located inferiorly

-- The gastro-oesophageal junction appears normal in diameter
+- The gastro-esophageal junction appears normal in diameter

 - The stomach is not significantly dilated